majac91/React-fundamentals/README.md

 React Fundamentals workshop exercises 🚀

+<h2>Usage</h2>

+<p>Comment out all other exercises in the file except for the one you want to render.</p>